OpenOCL/openocl.github.io/index.md

 ## Quick start

-Visit the [documentation](doc.md) for a guide, and go straight to the [examples](https://github.com/JonasKoenemann/optimal-control/tree/master/Examples):
+Visit the [documentation](doc.md) for a guide, or go straight to the [examples](https://github.com/JonasKoenemann/optimal-control/tree/master/Examples):

 ## Models